mkruisbrink/mkruisbrink.github.io/_stack/rightmessage.md

 ---
 title: "RightMessage"
-excerpt: "Create an immensely personalized and polished opt-in experience for your customers!"
+excerpt: "Create an immensely personalized and polished opt-in experience for your customers and use that data in your other business tools."
 header:
+  overlay_image: /assets/images/stack/rightmessage/CTA-funnel-1.JPG
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  overlay_color: "#fe8045" # brand colour
+  #overlay_color: "#fe8045" # brand colour
   teaser: assets/images/stack/rightmessage/20221008_rightmessage.jpg
   # actions:
   #  - label: "Visit RightMessage"